cooperateDev/material-components-web-react/packages/material-icon/README.md

-# React Material Icon
+# Material Icon React

-A React wrapper for [Material Icons](http://material.io/tools/icons).
+MDC React Material Icon is a component for material icons.

 ## Installation